Feneg/z3-tracker/README.md

 ##### Autosaving

-While some may have noticed the Save and Load buttons, most users should not need them. z3-tracker stores progress automatically everytime something changes.
+While some may have noticed the Save and Load buttons, most users should not need them. z3-tracker stores progress automatically every time something changes.
 When z3-tracker is closed and restarted, this autosave is restored.

 ##### Manual saving and loading